-The impacts of the Coronavirus authorials, which was characterised as a pandemic by the World Health Organisation in March 2020 had a lessor impact on production volumes and profitability in 2021 compared to 2020.
-Examples being the limited availability of certain components linked to the worldwide semiconductor shortages leading to adjustments in production volumes and vehicle feature availability.
+The impacts of the Coronavirus outbreak, which was characterised as a pandemic by the World Health Organisation in March 2020 had a lessor impact on production volumes and profitability in 2022 compared to 2021.
+On-going issues in the current year were the limited availability of certain components linked to the worldwide semiconductor shortages leading to adjustments in production volumes and vehicle feature availability.

-The war in Ukraine at the beginning of 2022 has brought further disruption to the companies supply chain.
+The war in Ukraine at the beginning of 2022 has brought further disruption to the operating subsidiaries companies supply chain.
 Combined with the previously mentioned semiconductor shortage risks, these supply limitations can also lead to production interruption.
 The Company's risk mitigation measures continue to lead to an agile response to counter risks in volatility.
 Key strategies are continuously developed to improve all areas of the company's performance and risk management.

-Outlook in 2022
+Outlook in 2023

 A clear focus on premium vehicles and premium services for individual mobility remains the core of the company's business model.
 The company will continue to refine this approach.
-The company does so in light of changing customer demands, stringent regulations and the demands placed on automobile manufacturers by different industrial policies in different countries and it continues to sustain a clear focus on process stability and an-going productivity improvements whilst supporting and reacting in an agile way to external market factors.
+The company does so in light of changing customer demands, stringent regulations and the demands placed on automobile manufacturers by different industrial policies in different countries and it continues to sustain a clear focus on process stability and on-going productivity improvements whilst supporting and reacting in an agile way to external market factors.
 Following the highly successful introduction of a MINI BEV (Battery Electric Vehicle) in 2020 to the global market, this product has solidified its position within the MINI Brand portfolio and within the production environment, increasing production to support market demands.
-Production volumes overall, in despite of the risks identified are forecasted to meet BMW Group sales forecasts, investments are angoing and planned expenditure for optimisation of existing facilities will continue:
+Production volumes overall, in despite of the risks identified are forecasted to meet BMW Group sales forecasts.
+Investments are ongoing and planned expenditure for optimisation of existing facilities will continue.